lukaspfisterch/deterministic-boundary-layer/docs/BOUNDARIES.md

 ## Boundary enforcement rules
 - All decisions MUST be expressible as DECISION events in V.
 - Policy outcomes MUST be deterministic for identical authoritative inputs.
+- A boundary change that admits new observational data into governance MUST be explicit, versioned, and replay-safe.
 - Any violation of boundary rules is a governance failure.